 The adage is traditionally attributed to the Emerald Tablets of Hermes Trismegistus.
-Nevertheless, all subsequent teachings that strove to explain man and his role in the universe acknowledged this truth.
+Nevertheless, all subsequent teachings that explained man and his role in the universe acknowledged this truth.
 God creating man in his own image is a Biblical expression; self-government mirroring the government of a state is a Confucian one.
-This site hosts a compilation of some of the more profound expressions of as above so below.
+This site hosts a compilation of some of the most profound expressions of as above so below.

 As Above so Below As Within so Without

 As above so below is often expressed alongside its synonym, as within so without.
 Teachings that expressed these instructions claimed it was impossible to study the universe without studying man, and conversely that it was impossible to study man without studying the universe.
 They stressed that, to study either man or the universe, one had to study both.
 This is one reason why ancient texts almost always dwell on both man and the universe alike.
 They rarely exclude one or the other.

 Man himself is obviously the nearest object to himself, far more observable than a microscopic atom or a telescopic galaxy.
 And yet, his inherent blindness to himself prevents him from seeing the obvious.
 Thus, to gain self-knowledge, man must often look outside of himself to another cosmos, and apply what he learns from the external to himself.
 Indeed, as above so below goes hand in hand with another ancient adage, Know Thyself.